 Prohibited Health claims

-- Denial of effectiveness of social distancing or quarantine for COVID-19, or calls encouraging people to suspend these practices before official determinations have been made public
+- Denial of effectiveness of social distancing or quarantine for COVID-19, or calls encouraging people to suspend these practices.

-- COVID-19 as primarily affecting or excluding an ethnic group
+- Arguments that COVID-19 primarily affects or excludes an ethnic group/groups.

 (*Note: Some alternative or supplemental health claims that do not discourage official or conventional prevention or treatment may be allowed, depending on nature and context; e.g. “how to boost your immune system”).

 Prohibited Conspiracy claims

 - COVID-19 as hoax, fake, or false hysteria